--------------

 1Co.
 13:12 Now we see but a poor reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.

-How is it possible for Paul as an apostle to have all truth and yet know in part?)
+How is it possible for Paul as an apostle to have all truth and yet only know in part?)

 Jesus promised that the Spirit would continue to give his apostles the truth necessary to found the church, truth that was inscripturated in the inspired Word.
 In this promise, Jesus was preauthenticating the apostles’ writing in the New Testament Scriptures.
 (Luke wasn't an apostle.
 Jude wasn't an apostle.
 Mark wasn't an apostle.)